About us

 Any questions ahead of time, email theteppers@comcast.net.
 Problems the day of, you can text 609-742-8803.

-Constant rain, heat index above 85 degrees, or other nasty weather of the same ilk may cancel.
+Constant rain, heat index above 85 degrees, wind chill below 30 degrees or other nasty weather of the same ilk may cancel.
 If above 60 degrees and only isolated showers or mist, hike will be on but may be modified.

-It is summertime.
-One of the more prominent side effects/symptoms of my MS is heat intolerance.
-In the summer, I will be slow and taking frequent breaks.
+- One of the more prominent side effects/symptoms of my MS is heat intolerance.
+And for me, depending on humidity levels, it can start around 80 degrees.
+I will be slow and taking frequent breaks.